Varmtech/video-client/README.md

     videoRoom.toggleAudio(audioTrack)
 ## Available participant methods
 ### connectToUser
-It is possible to direct call one of room participants.\
+It is possible to direct call one of room participants.

     `participant.connectToUser()`

-It is need to be called on participant who you to direct call
+It is need to be called on participant who you to direct call.
 ### endCallWithUser
 You can end it anytime you want by using this`

     particpant.endCallWithUser()

-It is need to be called on participant who have direct call with you
+It is need to be called on participant who have direct call with you.

 ### toggleAudioTracksMix
 Also you can mix your voice with participant who have direct call with you and after that room members will be able to listen that participant voice too.